Kyler-C1/IC_Lab/Usage.md

 that has no effect on post-processing however the ability to change the units on the dashboard and in the output file would be nice.
-The ability to alter the units wihtin post processing is certainly doable by likely adding a filtering function to all the data before it is sent to the `File I/O` subsytem or displayed on the dashboard.
-The only problem for this is the labels on on the plots and displays of the dashboard.
+The ability to alter the units wihtin post processing is certainly doable by likely adding a filtering function to all the data before it is sent to the `File I/O` subsystem or displayed on the dashboard.
+The only problem for this is the labels on the plots and displays of the dashboard.

 #### Data Input